Toei Company: Saburo Yatsude

-Saburō Yatsude (八手 三郎, Yatsude Saburō) is a collective pseudonym used by Toei Company television producers, and formerly Toei Animation producers, when contributing to their various anime and tokusatsu series; similar to Bandai Namco Filmworks' Hajime Yatate.
-The use of the pen name began with The Kagestar and has been used throughout the Super Sentai (in the adapted Power Rangers series starting with Ninja Storm, the credits list Saburo Hatte.
+Saburō Yatsude (八手 三郎, Yatsude Saburō) is a collective pseudonym used by Toei Company television producers, and formerly Toei Animation producers, when contributing to its various anime and tokusatsu series; similar to Bandai Namco Filmworks' Hajime Yatate.
+The use of the pen name began with The Kagestar and has been used throughout the Super Sentai (in the adapted Power Rangers series starting with Power Rangers Ninja Storm, the credits list Saburo Hatte.
 Before this, the credits listed "Original Concepts by Saburo Yatsude") and Metal Hero Series as well as for Spider-Man, Choukou Senshi Changéríon, Video Warrior Laserion, Chōdenji Robo Combattler V, Chōdenji Machine Voltes V, Tōshō Daimos, Daltanious, Space Emperor God Sigma, Beast King GoLion and Kikou Kantai Dairugger XV.
 The name is also used as a contributor to the soundtracks for the series.

-Toei Animation stopped using Saburo Yatsude in 1999, and they began to use Izumi Todo instead.
+Toei Animation stopped using Saburo Yatsude in 1999, and it began to use Izumi Todo instead.
 The first anime that was created by Izumi Todo was Ojamajo Doremi.

 In the Unofficial Sentai Akibaranger series, Saburo Hatte is an actual person who is godlike within the fictional reality that the show takes place in.
 In fact, his hand appears at the end of the first half of the series to cover the camera lens and end the show, later having the second half be made under Malseena's influence while in the hospital in the real world.

 In the Doubutsu Sentai Zyuohger spinoff, Super Animal Wars third episode, he is portrayed by Jun Hikasa.

 On April 3, 2016, an unknown Toei staff member going by Saburo Yatsude was interviewed while wearing a "Giraffe Zyuman" mask in reference to Zyuohger.